DarkMannn/react-gtasks-chrome-extension/README.md

 Popup for Tasks site url: https://sites.google.com/view/popup-for-tasks

 ### Issues
-If you have any problems or feedback, please raise an issue in this repository and I respond as soon as I can.
+If you have any problems or feedback, please raise an issue in this repository and I will respond as soon as I can.